pintub/dataStructure-algo/Graph.md

 #### :crossed_swords:[Continue w/ Striver's Video Series](https://www.youtube.com/watch?v=LCrovIMurxY&list=PLgUwDviBIf0rGEWe64KWas0Nryn7SCRWw&ab_channel=takeUforward)

-##### :anchor: Bipartite Graph For UnDirected Graph(If a Graph can be colored using 2 colors so that no 2 adjacent nodes have same color)
+##### :rocket: Bipartite Graph For UnDirected Graph(If a Graph can be colored using 2 colors so that no 2 adjacent nodes have same color)
 - Theoretically, if a cycle with odd number of nodes exist, then non-Bipartite.
 So solution doesn't follow this theory
 - Types
   - BFS